geosparks/geospark-android-sdk-example/README.md

 Ready to deploy!

 Your Android app is all set.
-As your users update and log in, their live location will be visualized on this dashboard.
+As your users update and log in, their live location will be visualized on GeoSpark dashboard.

 # Installation into your Application